How To Combine Content Marketing With PPC

 What should I be focusing on first?

 Remember - If you're paying for advertising, you want a way to make your money back.
-You need to have people carrying out an action on your website, whether that's filling out a detail capturing form, or selling them a product / service.
+You need to have people carry out an action on your website, whether that's filling out a detail capturing form, or selling them a product / service.
 Keep your end goal in mind when building your campaigns.
+Even a simple phrase like "buy now" can work wonders.

 You can run these campaigns sequentially.

 Firstly, run a campaign targeted towards people who have liked your page.
-This ensures that people who are already in your niche are then aware of the content you are putting out.
+This ensures that people who are already in your niche are aware of the content you're putting out.

 Secondly, run a campaign targeted to your followers and their friends.
 This is good because people who like your page probably have friends with the same interests.
 This isn't a guarantee though, so you may see a reduction in the level of engagement.